KfNGOe/baernreither-data/data/tei/README.md

 # baernreither-data
-dir for TEI files with missing xml-Id's
+dir for TEI files with xml-Id's